Showing posts with label leadership. Show all posts

 Working with David helped me understand the deeper psychological patterns beneath my surface behaviors.
 Through our coaching sessions, I began to see how my people-pleasing tendencies and conflict avoidance were actually preventing me from showing up as my complete, conscious self at work.

-David's approach helped me see that Marianne's framework wasn't about creating rigid hierarchy—it was about conscious choice-making.
+David's approach helped me see that Marianne's framework wasn't about creating a rigid hierarchy; it was about conscious choice-making.
 The goal wasn't to become someone who says no reflexively, but to become someone who says yes and no intentionally, with full awareness of the implications.

 The Details That Build Big Things